Beach Tent at Congress Hall; Photo by Charles Riter

 Long Beach Island (LBI)

-This 18-mile-long island is dotted with quaint beach towns.
+This 18-mile-long island is dotted with quaint beach towns, excellent shopping and exciting dining.
 On the northern end, stay at The North Shore Inn and explore Barnegat Lighthouse State Park during the day.
-Or stay further south at the family-friendly Engleside Inn or Mariner Inn in Beach Haven and have fun on amusement park rides or water slides.
+Or stay further south at the family-friendly Engleside Inn or The Boulevard, formerly the Mariner Inn with guest rooms that are comfortably chic.
+Enjoy rides, boardwalk games and an arcade at Fantasy Island Amusement Park too!

 Atlantic City